 Virginia was home to the oldest successful British colony in North America.
 It was managed by a private company, the Virginia Company, which held a royal charter.
 Founded during the reign of Queen Elizabeth I, the “virgin queen” - hence the name.
 It was really the official English colony.
 Its land supported large farms and quickly developed cash crops for sale in England, particularly tobacco.

 The colony became home to lesser nobles who would not inherit land at home because they were not the eldest son.
 Virginia offered them an opportunity to have their own large estates.
 Many commoners came as well, including the Scotch-Irish.
-Those were descendents of Scottish Protestants who settled in Northern Ireland during the Cromwell era, benefitting from land taken from the Irish Catholics.
+Those were descendants of Scottish Protestants who settled in Northern Ireland during the Cromwell era, benefiting from land taken from the Irish Catholics.
 With land in Ireland harder to obtain by the early 1700’s, many families decided to move once again.
 Many Germans also settled in Virginia.
 Some came directly.
 Others were Pennsylvania immigrants, or their children, looking for better land further south.
 The Scotch and Germans tended to settle in the less valuable lands further west in the mountains.
 The nobles in the eastern areas, the Tidewater region, established larger estates.
 Nobles were not much interested in doing their own labor and poorer Europeans were more interested in obtaining their own cheap land rather than working for someone else.
 As a result, wealthy landowners began importing large numbers of Africans, first as indentured servants, but quickly becoming chattel slaves.

 The Carolinas were originally one big colony, although they broke into North and South rather quickly.
 South Carolina tended to have more of the wealthier noble colonists, while commoners moved to what became North Carolina.
 Like Virginia, many poorer people lived in the western mountainous regions.
 The wealthier eastern landowners grew reliant on slave labor.
 Major cash crops including tobacco, rice, and indigo made plantations in this region very profitable.

 Georgia became the last of the established English colonies in North America.
 Many of the original settlers were poor Londoners looking to pay off debts and establish new lives.
 The Colony’s primary purpose was to serve as a barrier colony between wealthy South Carolina and the French, Spanish, and Indians to the south and west.
-Of course, it grew in its own right into a sizeable colony, but tended to less wealthy and contain less nobility.
+Of course, it grew in its own right into a sizable colony, but tended to less wealthy and contain less nobility.

 The establishment of the colonies could probably constitute several books on this one topic alone.
 My point in providing this brief background is to show that there was a diverse assortment of colonists with no single unifying language, custom, religion, or political belief.
 The Colonies frequently disputed among themselves over borders and other issues.
 They maintained a sense of loyalty to Britain, but largely hoped to govern their own affairs and be left alone in most day to day matters.